theelous3/asks/README.md

 # asks
-asks is an async requests-like http lib, for use in conjunction with the wonderful [curio](https://github.com/dabeaz/curio) async lib.
+asks is an async requests-like http lib, for use in conjunction with the wonderful [curio](https://github.com/dabeaz/curio) and [trio](https://github.com/python-trio/trio) async libs.

 asks aims to have a mostly familiar API, using simple functions/methods like `get()` for getting, `post()` for posting.
 At the heart of asks are two session classes, which make interacting with the web in a sustained and fluid way fast, efficient, and simple.
 Check out the examples!